kmova/bootstrap/openebs-localpv/rawfile/setup.md

 ## Configuration

-- Edit the location where the sparse files should be created in rawfile-csi.yaml.
+- **Important**.
+Setup the location where the sparse files should be created in rawfile-csi.yaml.
 The default is `/var/csi/rawfile`.
-  Or mount the data directory at the default location as shown below.
+  In the current version, this directory is hard-coded.
+Mount your desired device to the default location as shown below.
   ```
   sudo mkfs.xfs /dev/nvme0n3
   sudo mkdir -p /var/csi/rawfile